-Per Section 24-122.02, CR-23-2001 and CR-38-2002, and the Amended Adequate Public Schools Facility Regulations for Schools, the commercial component of the development is exempt from a review for school impacts because it is a nonresidential use.
+Per Section 24-122.02, CR-23-2001 and CR-38-2002, Amended Adequate Public Schools Facility Regulations for Schools, the commercial component of the proposed development is exempt from a review for school impacts because it is a non-residential use.

-11. Public Facilities-In accordance with Section 24-122.01 of the Subdivision Regulations, water and sewerage, police, and fire and rescue facilities were found to be adequate to serve the subject site, as outlined in a memorandum from the Special Projects Section dated April 28, 2022 (Perry to Gupta), incorporated by reference herein.
+8. Public Facilities-In accordance with Section 24-122.01 of the Subdivision Regulations, water and sewerage, police, and fire and rescue facilities are found to be adequate to serve the subject site, as outlined in a memorandum from the Special Projects Section dated April 28, 2022 (Perry to Gupta), provided in the backup of this technical staff report, and incorporated by reference herein.